rtomasi75/pygmalion/README.md

 ## Current version

-Pygmalion is still in a very early developement sate.
+Pygmalion is still in a very early developement state.
 An official release is not available yet, however you can try the latest source-code by following the instructions below.
 Some of the currently implemented features are:
 - Winboard/XBoard version 2 support
 - Principal Variation Search
 - Transposition Table